georgezalokostas/Application-Page/README.md

 When you're logged in as an admin, the admin can see a complete list of the employees, their name and their email.
 He can create a new employee or an admin through a form, or he can update existing employees.

+# Technologies used:
+PHP 7.4.21
+XAMPP v3.3.0 used for MySQL and Apache Web Server